ainneo/tech-news-api2.1/README.md

 # tech-news-api2.1
 tech news site for robots, built with react, news fetch from news api

-notes: add .env to root. inside file add:  REACT_APP_API_KEY=XXX then add .env file to gitignore file to ignore file/keys on upload.
+notes: create .env file in root section, then add: REACT_APP_API_KEY=XXX in file, then add .env file name to gitignore file. .env will be ignored on file upload.